-(iv) Be employed for at least eighty (80) hours per month; or

-(v) Incapable of doing any of the foregoing due to a medical condition that is regularly updated and documented in the case plan.

-(d) A former foster child who was adopted or placed in guardianship with an adoption assistance agreement or a guardianship assistance agreement that was executed on or after his or her sixteenth birthday and prior to his or her eighteenth birthday may voluntarily agree to extended care and placement by the department and legal supervision by the court until age twenty-one (21) if the young adult satisfies the requirements in subsection (c)(2).
+- (iv) Is employed for at least eighty (80) hours per month; or - (v) Is incapable of doing any of the foregoing due to a medical condition that is regularly updated and documented in the case plan. - (d) A former foster child who was adopted or placed in guardianship with an adoption assistance agreement or a guardianship assistance agreement that was executed on or after his or her sixteenth birthday and prior to his or her eighteenth birthday may voluntarily agree to extended care and placement by the department and legal supervision by the court until age twenty-one (21) if the young adult satisfies the requirements in subsection (c)(2).
 Provided, however, the department retains the right to review the request and first attempt to address the issues through the adoption assistance agreement by providing post adoptive or post guardianship support services to the young adult and his or her adoptive or guardianship family.

 Further, R.I.
-Gen. Laws Ann. § 40-11-12.5(a) (Review of young adults under the court's legal supervision and receiving care and placement services from DCYF) states, content/uploads/2020/12/SH Issue-Brief-3.4 2020.pdf (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).
+Gen. Laws Ann. § 40-11-12.5(a) (Review of young adults under the court's legal supervision and receiving care and placement services from DCYF) states,